 As an awareness paradigm, Process Work can be applied to a wide range of human problems including everyday concerns, depression, anxiety, physical symptoms, addictions, relationship issues, extreme and altered states, group conflicts and social tensions.

-For more resources on Process Work and Process Oriented Psychology.
+For more information on Process Work and Process Oriented Psychology, visit our Resources page.